Download the Briefing

 For nearly a century, we’ve been committed to North Carolina—and that commitment will not change.

-To fulfill our mission of making health care more affordable, easier to navigate, and accessible to all, we need a modernized structure.
+To fulfill our mission of making health care more affordable, easier to navigate, and accessible to all, we will modernize our structure to ensure we can move more quickly to enter partnerships and invest in opportunities that allow us to deliver the service and care our members deserve.

 As a modernized not-for-profit, we can